EKS Cluster and Create CSI Driver to store credentials in AWS Secrets Manager via SecretProviderClass

 For full installation instructions, see Installation in the Secrets Store CSI Driver Book.

-➜ AWS_ACCOUNT_DVO_EMAIL $ helm install -n kube-system csi-secrets-store secrets-store-csi-driver/secrets-store-csi-driver
+➜ AWS_ACCOUNT_DVO_EMAIL $ helm install -n kube-system csi-secrets-store \

 To verify that Secrets Store CSI Driver has started, run:

-b.
-To install the ASCP, use the YAML file in GitHub repo deployment directory.
+Use the YAML file in the GitHub repo deployment directory:

 serviceaccount/csi-secrets-store-provider-aws created